wellcomecollection/docs/rfcs/036-holdings-records/README.md

 It will have the following fields, populated as follows:

+*   The `description` field will be a string, taken from the contents of MARC field 866 subfield $a.

-*   The `description` field will be a string, taken from the concatenated contents of MARC field 866 subfields $a and $z.
+*   The `note` field will be a string, taken from the contents of MARC field 866 subfield $z.

 *   The `enumeration` field will be a list of strings, one per 853/863 enumeration pair.